The Department of Labor Rescinds Previous Administration’s Joint Employer Rule: What Employers Need to Know

 August 24, 2021

 On July 29, 2021, the Department of Labor (“DOL”) issued its final rule rescinding the Trump-era joint employer rule, “Joint Employer Status under the Fair Labor Standards Act,” which took effect in March 2020.
 The previous joint employer rule implemented a standard inconsistent with the statutory language of the Fair Labor Standards Act (“FLSA”) and Congressional intent.
 By rescinding the previous rule, the DOL advances an employee-friendly joint employer rule which will ensure more workers receive minimum wage and overtime protections of the FLSA.
-The final rule will become effective on September 28, 2021.
+The DOL has delayed the implementation of the final rule until October 5, 2021.

 In recent weeks, we have been advising our clients on issues related to the utilization of third parties, staffing companies, and/or professional employer organizations (“PEOs”) to manage, staff, or accentuate their workforce.
 Certainly these supplemental workforce arrangements are fairly customary and are not necessarily problematic; however, it is important for our clients to be aware of the legal concept of “joint employment.”
 Joint employment occurs when two or more entities are so intertwined in managing a group of workers, that each entity may be deemed the employer for legal purposes.